WHYAMERICASUCKS.COM

 BLM's own Program Data page says off-range holding cost $101 million in FY2024 and consumed 66 percent of all Wild Horse and Burro Program expenditures.
 Gathers and removals, by contrast, were only $8 million or 5 percent of spending that year.

-That matters because it changes what the program actually is.
-The biggest financial commitment is not chasing horses, treating habitat, or expanding fertility control.
-It is paying to keep removed animals somewhere else.
+The biggest financial commitment is paying to keep removed animals somewhere else, not chasing horses, treating habitat, or expanding fertility control.

 And there were already tens of thousands of animals in that holding system